 speaker

 Good morning.
-I'll just take my call.
+I was just taking my call.
 Just a quick one.
 You mentioned on M&A opportunities, kind of thinking that couple hundred million dollar range.
-Should we think about the go forward kind of opportunity set similar to Berea Draw or the high side or the low side of that?
+Should we think about, you know, the go-forward kind of opportunity set similar to Berea Draw or, you know, the high side or the low side of that?

 speaker